senzing-garage/knowledge-base/proposals/file-layout.md

 Processes look for configuration in the following priority order:

 1. Command-line options
+1. Environment variables
 1. Configuration file
-1. Environment variables
 1. Defaults

 ### Command-line options

 The highest configuration priority is given to a command-line option.
-The command-line option over-rides a configuration-file value, Environment variable, and default value.
+The command-line option over-rides an Environment variable, configuration-file value, and default value.
 If a value is not specified on the command-line, then the pecking order is:
-Configuration file, if specified; Environment variables; default values.
+Environment variables; Configuration file, if specified; default values.

 1. Example: